IQSS/dataverse/scripts/spam/spamassassin/README.md

 perl-JSON (`yum install perl-JSON`);
 Text::SpamAssassin (get it here: https://metacpan.org/pod/Text::SpamAssassin).

-Install the dataverse validation script (`dataverse-spam-valiator.pl`) and the rules file (`dataverse_spam_prefs.cf`) somewhere; for example, `/usr/local/etc`.
-Edit the script to specify the path of the rules files, so that the script can find it.
-(Alternatively, install the rules file as ~/.spamassassin/user_prefs, for the user who will be running the script).
+Install the dataverse validation scripts (`dataverse-spam-validator.pl`, and the wrapper scripts `dataverse-spam-validator` and `dataset-spam-validator`) and the rules file (`dataverse_spam_prefs.cf`) somewhere; for example, `/usr/local/dataverse-admin/spam`.
+The directory above is used in the curl examples below.
+If installed in a different directory, adjust the commands, and edit the wrapper scripts to reflect that.

 Configure external validation via the API:

+For dataverses:

-`curl -X PUT -d '/usr/local/etc/dataverse-spam-valiator.pl' http://localhost:8080/api/admin/settings/:DataverseMetadataValidatorScript`
+`curl -X PUT -d '/usr/local/dataverse-admin/spam/dataverse-spam-valiator' http://localhost:8080/api/admin/settings/:DataverseMetadataValidatorScript`

+and/or for datasets:

+`curl -X PUT -d '/usr/local/dataverse-admin/spam/dataset-spam-valiator' http://localhost:8080/api/admin/settings/:DatasetMetadataValidatorScript`

-Configure the custom rejection message and/or the admin override, as needed.
+Configure custom rejection messages and/or the admin override, as needed.
+For example:

+`curl -X PUT -d 'Uhm, this looks like spam.
+But nice try...' http://localhost:8080/api/admin/settings/:DataverseMetadataValidationFailureMsg`

+(note that the "If you think this is in error, contact support at ..." will be automatically added to the custom message by the dataverse or dataset page).

+`curl -X PUT -d true http://localhost:8080/api/admin/settings/:ExternalValidationAdminOverride`

+When the override is enabled, the external check will be skipped for admin users.

+The actual spam checking magic is defined in the rules file (dataverse_spam_prefs.cf).
+It can be tinkered with/fine-tuned by specifying what tests to perform and/or the penalities assigned for every detected violation.
+See the SpamAssassin documentation for how it all works.

+DataverseMetadataValidationFailureMsg,
+        DatasetMetadataValidationFailureMsg,
+        ExternalValidationAdminOverride